 We've rounded up our top buys from the likes of iRobot, Shark, EcoVacs and more, with a vac to suit all budgets and requirements.
 All factors have been considered such as the ease of use, responsiveness, and price which we've either tested in our own homes or consorted with user reviews.
 And if you are worried about how much one of these handy robots is likely to cost, don't be – we always serve you the best price.

-Here are the best robot vacuums in 2021
+Here are the best robot vacuums

 When it comes to robot vacuums, the iRobot Roomba is essentially a household name.
 The iRobot Roomba i7 + series is one of the iRobot's most advanced models and was the first to introduce us to our new robot vacuum requirement: Automatic Dirt Disposal.